Lesbian Avengers: Growth

 The New York chapter started with an estimated 50 members.
-Eventually new chapters were introduced in multiple locations, over 35 chapters emerged worldwide.
-A handful chapters were present internationally.
-The Avengers garnered attention through their use of demonstrations, which were combined with flyers and memorable catchphrases.
-The Lesbian Avengers designated members to focus on different tasks such as event organizing and designing flyers for events.
-A notable artist within the group was Carrie Moyer, an American painter who designed some the posters and logos used by the group.
+Eventually new chapters were introduced in multiple locations and over 35 chapters emerged worldwide.
+The Avengers garnered attention through their demonstrations, flyers, and memorable catchphrases.
+A notable artist within the group was Carrie Moyer, an American painter who designed some of the posters and logos used by the group.

-In 1993, the documentary film The Lesbian Avengers Eat Fire, Too was released.
+In 1993, the documentary film The Lesbian Avengers Eat Fire, Too was released, directed by Avengers Janet Baus and Su Friedrich.
 The film documents the first year of activity within the group and includes interviews with the members of the New York chapter.